ugurelveren/blog/content/post/i-have-done-something.md

 And here we are!
 I'm writing this blog post in a Markdown file on a simple, static, Markdown-based HTML website.
 I have more ideas for it.
 The homepage for my domain is built with a terminal-based jQuery library, and I plan to integrate it with my blog.
 Maybe a search for blog in terminal.
 There are a lot of cool feature for my **Dynamically Rendered Static Website**.
 I hope to write another post once I develop that.

+## What happened next?
+After I posted this, I spent more time on my newly built personal blog.
+I also created another project for my analog photos, which I really enjoyed working on.
+Initially, I planned to build the static page generation in Golang, but my instinct told me to pause since there's already a powerful tool for this purpose: Hugo.
+With Hugo, I didn't need to reinvent the wheel, so I decided to stop developing the blog project further (although I'll still be using Hugo to handle the photo project as well).